ctozzi/docs/docs/docs/developers/development/dialogs/date-picker/index.md

     The type of the datepicker.
 It can be one of `date`, `time` or `datetime`.
 Default value is `date`.

 - **displayDateFormat** - `string`
-    Date format that will be used to format date on the user interface.
+    Date format that will be used to format the date on the user interface.
 It does not affect the way the date is saved.
 Format should be accepted by [date-fn’s format function](https://date-fns.org/v1.29.0/docs/format "https://date-fns.org/v1.29.0/docs/format").

 - **displayTimeFormat** - `string`
     Time format that will be used to format time on the user interface.
 It does not affect the way the time is saved.
 Format should be accepted by [date-fn’s format function](https://date-fns.org/v1.29.0/docs/format "https://date-fns.org/v1.29.0/docs/format").